Open-DDR/test-purpose/systemc/qemu_integration/video_script.md

 Second, we have our Socket Bridge - this is the key innovation that allows QEMU to communicate with SystemC models over a network socket.

-Third, we have our Whitney LPDDR5 SystemC Model - providing cycle-accurate LPDDR5 behavior.
+Third, we have our OpenDDR DDR SystemC Model - providing cycle-accurate DDR behavior.

 The flow works like this: QEMU sends memory requests through the Socket Bridge, which translates them into AXI transactions for our SystemC model.
-The model processes the requests with full LPDDR5 timing and sends responses back through the bridge."
+The model processes the requests with full DDR timing and sends responses back through the bridge."

 **Visual: Animation showing data flow between components**